 Semiconductors are insulators that have a few loose electrons.
-They are partly able conduct a current.
+They are partly able to conduct a current.

 The free electrons in semiconductors leave behind a fixed positive charge when they move about (the protons in the atoms they come from).
 Charged atoms are called ions.
 The positive ions in semiconductors are able to capture electrons from nearby atoms.
+When an electron is captured another atom in the semiconductor becomes a positive ion.

-These behaviors can be thought of as a 'hole' moving about the material, moving in the same way that electrons move.
-So now there are two ways of conducting a tent through a semiconductor, electrons moving in one direction and holes in the other.
+These behaviours can be thought of as a 'hole' moving about the material, moving in just the same way that electrons move.
+So now there are two ways of conducting a current through a semiconductor, electrons moving in one direction and holes in the other.
 There are two kinds of current carriers.

 The holes don't really move of course.
-It is just fixed positive ions grabbing meighboring electrons, but it appears as if holes are moving [7].
+It is just fixed positive ions grabbing neighbouring electrons, but it appears as if holes are moving.